cosmic-reionization/pyC2Ray/docs/tutorials.rst

 Tutorials
 =========

-Here you can find tutorials on how to use the project.
+Here you can find tutorials that will help you get started with ``pyc2ray``: